ISpillMyDrink/OpenSuperClone/README.md

 ## 💵 Credits

-All credit belongs to Scott Dwyer with his work on HDDSuperClone.
+All credit belongs to Scott Dwyer with his work on <a href="https://www.hddsuperclone.com/">HDDSuperClone</a>.

 This project makes use of the following libraries/programs:
 * GTK (https://www.gtk.org/)